hGriff0n/speroc/README.md

-speroc ver 0.4.1 - The reference compiler for the spero language
+speroc v0.4.2 - The reference compiler for the spero language

 # Current Project Status